-Striped, uniform lawns are a beauty to behold, as baseball fans will attest.
-However, if those stripes are irregular or discolored, you may have fertilizer burn.
-What is fertilizer burn?
-It’s a form of dehydration for your plants or lawn.
+Striped, uniform lawns are a sight to behold, as baseball fans will attest.
+However, if those stripes are irregular or discolored, you may have fertilizer burn, a sign that your grass has been over-fertilized.

 What is fertilizer burn?

 Apart from providing your grass with necessary nutrients such as nitrogen, potassium, and phosphorus (NPK), fertilizer also increases your lawn’s resistance to diseases, pests, and foot traffic damage.
 With a robust lawn at your disposal, you’ll breathe cleaner air and enjoy less stifling temperatures in summer.

 If you’re a do-it-yourselfer, you may think that the more fertilizer you apply, the better your lawn will look.
 After all, fertilizer is food for your grass, so how much harm can it really do?
 The answer is plenty.

 Fertilizers contain salts that accelerate nutrient release for grass intake.
 When you apply too much fertilizer to your lawn, the excess salts seep into the soil, surround the root system, and prevent proper water absorption.
 Once your grass is affected at the root level, it loses its health, vitality, and vibrant color, leaving you with dead brown patches.

 - Contaminate nearby waterways

 Note: If you’ve been skipping regular lawn care, your lawn may already be in bad shape, making it more susceptible to fertilizer burn.
 Using fertilizer as a band-aid to cover bigger lawn issues will only make things worse and leave you frustrated.
 Check out our guide to lawn fertilization for more information on keeping your lawn looking fabulous.